andrewconnell/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 - [Build your first SharePoint Framework Extension (Hello World part 1)](./build-a-hello-world-extension.md)
 - [Use page placeholders from Application Customizer (Hello World part 2)](./using-page-placeholder-with-extensions.md)

-You can also follow these steps by watching the video on the Microsoft 365 Platform Communtiy (PnP) YouTube Channel:
+You can also follow these steps by watching the video on the Microsoft 365 Platform Community (PnP) YouTube Channel:

 > [!Video https://www.youtube.com/embed/tReoZGtAYB4]